Myddleware/myddleware/docker/README.md

 - Docker (at least version 20)
 - Docker Compose (at least version 1.27)

-## Use Docker as stand-alone production environment
+## Use Docker as a stand-alone production environment

 Run the following commands